 This tire comes with chamfered lateral slots to improve the contact patch.
 The treads are equipped with full-depth 3D sipes that interlock to maintain tread stability.
 This feature improves handling, traction, and stability in all-weather driving.
 As the sipes lock together, more rubber is touching the pavement.
 This also means better and stronger braking.

 The Bridgestone Potenza RE980AS also features interconnected grooves and tread pattern slots.
 The design is optimized to enhance water dispersion as the tire rolls over rainy, muddy, or snowy pavement.
-It’s essentially a multi-talented performer that excels in any type of weather condition, and we like it for that.
+This Ford Mustang tires is essentially a multi-talented performer that excels in any type of weather condition, and we like it for that.

 Dunlop’s Signature HP tires are ideal for high-performance sedans and powerful muscle cars.
 It’s a tire for the aggressive driver who demands all-season handling and stylish looks.
 The asymmetric tread design is equipped with broad outboard shoulder block with intermediate and center ribs.
 Everything is arranged to improve cornering, high-speed stability, and accurate steering, most especially at higher vehicle speeds.